tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Step #1 might already solve the problem, however if it still persists, execute step #2.

-This is an issue that occurs with new Ananconda installations when `pip` tries to remove `easy-install.pth` which does not exist as conda packages cannot include it.
+This issue occurs with new Anaconda installations when `pip` tries to remove `easy-install.pth`.
+This file is not included in Anaconda packages, which causes the pip installation to fail.

 ### Linux issues